 “I’m getting a bit too excited.”
 It wasn’t much of a choice, but with no chair in sight, he decided to sit down a moment and lowered himself to the floor.
 “I might need those cardio workouts after all.”
 His lab coat protected his bottom from the unsanitary floor.
 He eyed it with a squint and noticed a dark substance marring the white tiled floors a couple meters in front of him.

 I’ll write a complaint about this to the janitorial supervisor.
 No one takes pride in a dirty workspace.
 He wiped at the sweat on his forehead and felt something tickle his brows.
 He gave his hand a cursory check, expecting to see that he’d ripped his glove while retrieving the clipboard from off the metal cage, but…his gaze lingered.
 What’s this?

 Most of the latex glove had disintegrated.
-The tips of his last two fingers and around his wrist were the only areas you could still recognize.
+The tips of his last two fingers and around his wrist were the only areas you could still recognize the thin, latex material.
 His thumb, index, and middle fingers were gone.
 Their bloody stubs were brown and gave off a foul smell.
 He turned the grotesque limb over with curious detachment.
 Oh god.
 His head whipped back to the dark substance he criticized beforehand.

 That’s…that’s…His eyes gaped open.
 The hand was thrown away from his face.
 His mouth bellowed a loud hellish cry.
 The realization shocked him to his core.

 He screamed for help.
 He could barely get himself standing.
 He shambled to his office and grabbed the smartphone off his desk.
 One-handed, he went to his contacts and called the emergency medical wing.